heathstannard/heathstannard/README.md

 Hello!
 I'm @heathstannard 👋

 I've been a Drupal developer for many years, starting around 2006.
-I was certified by Acquia as Drupal Triple Certified.
+I am an Acquia Triple Certified Drupal Expert, currently working for [Digital Convergence](https://digitalconvergence.ca).

 Recently I've been interested in frontend frameworks - experimenting with many but concentrating mainly on Vue.js.

-Currently I'm working on a Fantasy Hockey 🏒 platform that utilises 2 technologies mentioned above - Drupal & Vue.js.
+I run a Fantasy Hockey 🏒 platform that utilises 2 technologies mentioned above - Drupal & Vue.js.
 [Mighty Pucks](https://www.mightypucks.com)

 I am originally from New Zealand 🇳🇿 and am now based in Quebec, Canada 🇨🇦.